Kerbas-ad-astra/SMURFF/README.md

 ##License

 Simple Module adjUstments for Real-ish Fuel-mass Fractions ("SMURFF") is copyright 2016 Kerbas_ad_astra.
-Configuration files are released under the [**Apache 2.0 license**](https://www.apache.org/licenses/LICENSE-2.0).
+Configuration files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
+Any redistributions must use a different name and folder (per section 7c).
 All other rights (e.g. the SMURFF logo) reserved.